Cork, Ireland · Tuesday 1 June 2027

 Adjusted Time

-Cork City Half Marathon is a half marathon held in Cork, Ireland, scheduled for Sunday 1 June 2025.
-The course is run on road surface with 83m of total elevation gain, reaching a maximum altitude of 35m above sea level.
+Cork City Half Marathon is a half marathon held in Cork, Ireland.
+It is scheduled for Tuesday 1 June 2027.
+The course is run on road surface with 83m of total climbing, with its high point near 35m above sea level.
 For registration and full race details, visit the official Cork City Half Marathon website.

 Based on historical weather data for June, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 11°C to 18°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a moderate chance of rain (22%).
 Runners may want to prepare for wet conditions but shouldn't expect persistent rainfall.

-Cork City Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Cork City Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Cork City Half Marathon against other half marathons to find the right race for your goals.